Adastwascht/DAS-120-Prtj/README.md

 Several limitations should be considered when interpreting the results of this study:

-The analysis relies on seasonal averages, which may obscure short-term extreme events such as heatwaves or strong wind episodes that can drive large fires.

-Linear regression models impose strong assumptions of additivity and constant marginal effects, which are unlikely to fully capture wildfire dynamics.

-Although fire incidence was normalized by forest area to improve comparability, differences in reporting practices and fire management policies across countries may still affect results.
+Analysis was done with monthly/seasonal averages which may provide inaccurate results considering that fires are also associated with extreme conditions.

+The linear regression model used for this project may be too rigid to comprehensively express the model.

+The primary data used in this project was initially collecte by reports, so there might be organizational inefficiencies etc. that actually damage the initial data.

-The relatively small sample size limits the complexity of models and the ability to explore higher-order interactions.
+The relatively small sample size, especially for some countries, limits the complexity of models and the ability to explore higher-order interactions.

-Machine learning models focused on interpretability rather than optimal prediction and did not include socio-economic or institutional variables due to data limitations.
+Machine learning models are focused on interpretability and did not include socio-economic or institutional variables due to data limitations.

 Results are specific to selected Mediterranean countries and may not generalize to other climatic regions.

-Despite these limitations, the combined use of statistical inference and machine learning provides a coherent and robust framework for understanding wildfire–climate relationships and highlights the importance of regime-based analysis in environmental data science.

 # References:
 I have stored all my conversations with LLMs(only ChatGPT) and openly available data was used for academic purposes.